box/box-node-sdk/docs/metadata.md

 folder, call [`metadata.forceApplyCascadePolicy(policyID, resolutionMethod, callback)`][force-apply-cascade]
 with the ID of the cascade policy to force apply and the conflict resolution method for dealing with items that already have a metadata value that conflicts with the folder.
-Speicifying a resolution value of `'none'` will preserve the existing values on items, anmd specifying `'overwrite'` will overwrite values on the items in the folder with the metadata value from the folder.
+Speicifying a resolution value of `'none'` will preserve the existing values on items, and specifying `'overwrite'` will overwrite values on the items in the folder with the metadata value from the folder.

 ```js